revenastron/portfolio/README.md

 - **JavaScript** – Enhancing interactivity.

 ## 📌 Future Enhancements
-- Improve animations for a smoother user experience.
+- Improve animations and transitions.
 - Add more interactivity using JavaScript.
 - Optimize performance for faster loading.

-## 🚀 Live Demo
-Check out my portfolio: [RevenAstron GitHub Pages](https://revenastron.github.io/portfolio)

 ## 📩 Contact
 Feel free to reach out via email or social media!